clemcer/loggifly/README.md

 containers:
   container2:
     - keyword: keyword1
-      attatch_logfile: true  # Attach a log file to the notification
+      attach_logfile: true  # Attach a log file to the notification
     - regex: regex-pattern1
       action: restart  # Restart the container when this regex pattern is found
     - keyword: keyword2